ngandriau/projectModels/README.md

 projectModels
 =============

-list of small projects model to use various techno
+small project to experiment gradle and git branching